Mediterranean Diet Plan for Fatty Liver: Ancient Wisdom for Modern Recovery

 Many products are unregulated and may harm the liver.
 Some herbal blends have been linked to elevated enzymes.

 Always clear supplements with your clinician.
-If you have hepatitis or abnormal labs, consult your care team before trying anything new.
+If you have hepatitis or abnormal labs, consult your care team before trying anything new, and consider real-world

 Hidden Drivers to Cut Back

-Added sugar, refined grains, sodium-heavy processed foods, and trans fats quietly raise metabolic risk.
-Sweetened drinks and many snack foods look innocent but can worsen fatty liver.
+Added sugar, refined grains, sodium-heavy processed foods, and trans fats quietly raise metabolic risk, and diets high in saturated fat, added sugars, and simple carbohydrates can make that burden worse.
+Sweetened drinks and many snack foods look innocent but can worsen fatty liver and add to other metabolic risk factors, including high blood pressure and high cholesterol, while the Mediterranean pattern instead emphasizes whole foods and healthy fats that support overall well-being.

 Watch portion sizes of calorie-dense oils and nuts, too — quality matters, but balance still reduces fat gain.